aeternity/protocol/contracts/contract_transactions.md

 A contract is also a normal account with a balance, and the normal spend transaction can be applied to the account.

-When a contract is created or called, the miner checks that the creator/caller has gas*gas_price (*10^-18) aeons in the account.
+Before a contract is created or called, the miner subtracts from the creator's/caller's account gas*gas_price (*10^-18) aeons.

-The execution of the call will use a certain amount of gas up to the maximum given, that amount is deducted from the caller's account and added to the miner's account.
+The execution of the call will use a certain amount of gas up to the maximum given: the unused portion of the gas is refunded to the caller's account; the used portion of the gas is added to the miner's account.

 ### Create Contract Transaction